 Since the FCC issued a clarification about the Telephone Consumer Protection Act (TCPA) in July 2015, the only thing that’s clear about how it views text messaging is that it’s confusing.
 Senders and users of SMS – our customers — simply haven’t received the kind of clarity that they need to make decisions about their business.
+It’s time to increase understanding the TCPA.

 Understanding the TCPA rules and how to avoid issues